Ryu wins ANA Inspiration in playoff after Thompson's penalty

 After being assured it wasn't, she responded: ''This is ridiculous.''

-Thompson survived the shock, and she forced a playoff with three gutsy birdies that had the Dinah Shore Course crowd on its feet.
+Thompson survived the shock and tears, and she forced a playoff with three gutsy birdies that had the Dinah Shore Course crowd on its feet.

 But So Yeon Ryu managed to take advantage of the break created by Thompson's extraordinary penalty.